Seafood Buying Guide

 Freezing is the best option for storing seafood for over 48 hours.
 Ensure your seafood is appropriately wrapped and sealed in airtight containers or heavy-duty freezer bags.
 You can also use a vacuum sealer if you have one.
 The idea is to protect the seafood from air exposure, which can result in freezer burn.
 Seafood properly packaged can be stored in the freezer for up to six months, but it always tastes best when used sooner rather than later.

 You'll need to plan your meals at least one day ahead to allow enough time for the seafood to thaw.
 Please place it in the fridge the night before cooking to thaw gently.
-If you forgot to take it out of the freezer the night before, or if you're in a hurry, place the seafood in a sealed bag and soak it in cold water to expedite the thawing process.
-Though the difference is marginal, overnight refrigeration is the preferred thawing method to preserve taste & quality.
+If you forgot to take it out of the freezer the night before or if you're in a hurry, place the seafood in a sealed bag and soak it in cold water to expedite the thawing process.
+Though the difference is marginal, overnight refrigeration is the preferred thawing method to preserve taste and quality.

 Frequently Asked Questions